 Source: Griffin, 2002.

-With this compelling evidence that product development cycles are significantly shorter than five years, we urge DOE to consider a shorter time period between the final rule and compliance dates on a case-by-case basis for each rulemaking with stakeholder input.
+With this compelling evidence that product development cycles are significantly shorter than five years, we urge DOE, based stakeholder input, to consider a shorter time period between the final rule and compliance dates on a case-by-case basis for each rulemaking.
 Additionally, this would ensure that standards are applicable to products on the market at the time of compliance.

 Question 3: How can DOE best obtain and consider accurate, objective information and data about the costs, burdens, and benefits of existing regulations?
 Are there existing sources of data DOE can use to evaluate the post-promulgation effects of regulations over time?
 We invite interested parties to provide data that may be in their possession that documents the costs, burdens, and benefits of existing requirements?

 There are a number of retrospective studies that have reviewed the impacts of DOE efficiency regulations, which are cited below.
-Energy efficiency regulations have provided significant economic benefits for consumers through saving energy and freeing up cash for other use, which culminates in broader macroeconomic benefits to both the local and national economy.
+Energy efficiency regulations have provided significant economic benefits for consumers through saving energy and freeing up funds for other use, which culminates in broader macroeconomic benefits to both the local and national economy.

-One study examined the impacts of energy efficiency standards on ten residential, commercial, and lighting products.
-The study concluded that as efficiency regulations take effect, performance of the products improves and products become more feature-rich (Mauer, et al. 2013).
+One study examined the impacts of energy efficiency standards on ten residential and commercial lighting products.
+The study concluded that for the ten products studies, as efficiency regulations take effect, performance of the products improves and products become more feature-rich (Mauer, et al. 2013).
 Figure 4 provides a graphical representation of price declines for residential clothes washers paired with capacity increases and increased energy efficiency as each new standards update takes effect.

 Figure 4: Clothes washer energy use, volume, and retail price from 1987-2010.